Progpr/CourseAid/README.md

-# CourseAid - Database Management Systems Project
+# CourseAid - A better RateMyProfessor

 ## Introduction